Rules for using eduroam at UCT

 Be a good eduroam citizen

-The eduroam wireless service is available across all UCT campuses, giving UCT staff and students secure, convenient internet access on laptops, smart phones and tablets.
+The eduroam wireless service is available across all UCT campuses, giving UCT staff and students, and visitors from other academic institutions secure, convenient internet access on laptops, smart phones and tablets.

 However, you need to be responsible when accessing this service: